kethinenirevathi192111511/toc-CSA1353-/README.md

 # toc-CSA1353-
-NFA to accept no.of a's
+NFA to accept no.of a's,
-DFA to accept bcaaaaaa,bc,c
+DFA to accept bcaaaaaa,bc,c,